Gavilan College: Campus

-The main campus is in Gilroy, California.
+The main campus is located in unincorporated Santa Clara County near Gilroy, California.
 In 1997, satellite sites were added in Hollister and Morgan Hill to augment offerings on the main campus.
 In 2008, land was purchased in Coyote Valley and San Benito County for the future development of additional campuses.
 In 2017, Phase 1 of the Coyote Valley Center was completed, becoming Gavilan's newest instructional site and the home for South Bay Public Safety Training Consortium police and fire academies.
+In 2025, Phase 1 of the new Hollister campus, located in unincorporated San Benito County east of Hollister, opened for classes.

+As of 2026, classes are mainly offered at the Gilroy and Hollister campuses.
+In addition, aviation technology classes are offered at the San Martin Airport and public safety and law enforcement classes are offered at the Coyote Valley Center.

 Academics

 Gavilan College offers Associate of Arts and Associate of Science degrees, and certificates in a variety of career fields.
 Gavilan College is also the only community college in northern California offering degree and certificate programs in Aviation Maintenance Technology.

 Gilroy Early College Academy

-Gilroy Early College Academy, founded in conjunction with Gavilan College on its campus.

-Gavilan College hosts an early college high school, Dr. TJ Owens Gilroy Early College Academy (GECA), ranked as one of the best high schools in California and the United States as a whole.
-Founded in 2007, GECA students are able to complete two years of college in their four years of high school by taking advanced placement and honors classes, as well as Gavilan College courses alongside Gavilan students, and can graduate with up to 60 transferable units.
+Gavilan College hosts an early college high school, Dr. TJ Owens Gilroy Early College Academy (GECA), on its Gilroy campus.
+Founded in 2007, GECA students are able to complete two years of college in their four years of high school by taking advanced placement and honors classes, as well as Gavilan College courses alongside Gavilan students, and can graduate with an associate degree.